Polar coordinate lattice Boltzmann modeling of compressible flows: Validation and Verification

-Let's study the spatial distribution of density and pressure at time $t=1$ in Fig.\ref{Fig12}.
-Figures (a-1) and (b-1) show the contours of density and pressure.
-Figure (a-2) shows more clearly the contour of density with velocity field in the region labeled by the square in Fig. (a-1).
-Figure (b-2) shows more clearly the contour of pressure with velocity field in the region labeled by the square in Fig. (b-1).
-From the velocity field in Fig. (a-2) we conceive that the KH instability would continue to develop and promote the intermixing and penetrating of the two fluids at the interface.
-It's clear to find in Fig. (b-2) that the pressure is in its minimum at the center of the vortex, and it is the pressure gradient that offers the centripetal force required for rotating.
+Let's study the physical field at time $t=1$ in Fig.\ref{Fig12}.
+Figures (a) and (b) show the contour of density and pressure with velocity field, respectively.
+Figure (c) shows more clearly the contour of density and velocity field in the region labeled by the square in Fig.(a).
+Figure (d) shows more clearly the contour of pressure and velocity field in the region labeled by the square in Fig.(b).
+From the velocity field in Fig.(c) we conceive that the KH instability would continue to develop and promote the intermixing and penetrating of the two fluids at the material interface.
+It's clear to find in Fig.(d) that the minimum value of pressure is at the center of the vortex.
+In face, it is the pressure gradient that offers the centripetal force required by the rotating flows.

-\subsubsection{Case of $ \rho _{inner}> \rho _{outer}$}
+\subsubsection{Case of $\rho_{inner}>\rho_{outer}$}

-In the subsequent simulation, $\rho _{inner}=1.0$, $\rho _{outer}=0.5$, other parameters are the same as those in the case $\rho _{inner}<\rho _{outer}$.
-We show the density and density contours at $t=0$, $0.3$, $0.7 $, and $1$, respectively in Fig.\ref{Fig13}, where the physical mechanism is similar to that in Fig.\ref{Fig11}.
+In the subsequent simulation, $\rho _{inner}=1.0$, $\rho _{outer}=0.5$, other parameters are the same as those in the case $\rho _{inner}<\rho_{outer}$.
+Figure \ref{Fig13} shows the contours of density and temperature at $t=0$, $0.3$, $0.7 $ and $1$, respectively.
+The evolution of KH instability in Fig.\ref{Fig13} is similar to the one in Fig.\ref{Fig11}.
 From Figs.\ref{Fig11} and \ref{Fig13} we find that the structures within the heavy medium are relatively sharp, likely \textquotedblleft finger"; while the ones within the light medium are relatively smooth, likely \textquotedblleft bubble".

-Figure \ref{Fig14} shows the spatial distributions of density, pressure and velocity at $t=1$.
-From Figs.\ref{Fig12} and \ref{Fig14} we find that the pressure is in its minimum at the vortex center and is in its maximum at the junction of vortices.
+Figure \ref{Fig14} shows the contours of density and pressure with velocity field at the time $t=1$.
+From Figs.\ref{Fig12} and \ref{Fig14} we find that the minimum value of pressure is at the vortex center and its maximum value is at the junction of vortices.

-It should be pointed out that, in the case of $\rho_{inner} > \rho_{outer}$ above, besides the KH instability, the Rayleigh-Taylor (RT) instability generally plays also a role in the rotating procedure of material.
-Because inertia presents an acceleration pointing to the light medium from the heavy one.
+It should be pointed out that in the case $\rho_{inner} > \rho_{outer}$, besides the KH instability, the Rayleigh-Taylor instability also plays a role in the evolution of the rotating flows.
+Because the material inertia presents an acceleration pointing to the light medium from the heavy one.
 But since the observation time is short, what we observe is mainly the result of the KH instability.